wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       .. image:: images/wpilib-setup/extract-windows-10.png

+      .. note:: Other installed programs may associate with iso files and the :guilabel:`mount` option may not appear.
+If that software does not give the option to mount or extract the iso file, then follow the directions in the "Windows 7" tab.

    .. group-tab:: Windows 7

       You can use `7-zip <https://www.7-zip.org/>`__ to extract the disk image by right-clicking, selecting :guilabel:`7-Zip` and selecting :guilabel:`Extract to...`.
 Then launch ``WPILibInstaller.exe``